 What to Expect During a Breast Reduction Procedure

-Breast reduction surgery is performed through an incision on the breasts with surgical removal of excess fat, tissue, and skin.
-Excess fat is removed through liposuction with the excision techniques described below for some procedures.
-If breast size is caused by fatty tissue, then liposuction may be used for breast reduction to be successful.
+Breast reduction surgery is performed through incisions on the breasts to surgically remove excess fat, tissue, and skin.
+Excess fat on the sides of the breasts is sometimes also removed through liposuction.

-The incisions that remain are visible and considered permanent scars.
-Although they are usually well concealed with clothing.
-Dr. Jandali focuses on making an anchor-shaped incision pattern or a wise pattern.
+The incisions that remain are visible and considered permanent scars, but they do fade with time.
+The scars should be hidden underneath most bras.
+Dr. Jandali uses an anchor-shaped incision pattern, known asa wise pattern, on most breast reductions that he performs.

-The technique to reduce the size of the breasts depends on your condition, breast size and shape, amount of reduction desired, your personal aesthetic goals, and the surgeon’s advice.
+The technique to reduce the size of the breasts depends on your height, weight, breast size and shape, amount of reduction desired, your personal aesthetic goals, and the Dr. Jandali’s advice.

 Breast Reduction Recovery

 When your breast reduction procedure is over, dressings or bandages are applied to the incision sites.
-In addition, an elastic bandage or support bra is often recommended for wear to minimize swelling and support the breasts as they heal.
+In addition, asupportive surgical bra is provided to minimize swelling and support the breasts as they heal.

-Sometimes a small, thin tube may be temporarily placed under the skin to drain excess blood and fluid away from the breasts.
+Sometimes a small, thin tube called a drain may be temporarily placed under the skin to remove excess blood and fluid from the breasts.
 Dr. Jandali will give you specific instructions for your breast reduction aftercare.

-Breast Reduction Candidacy
+Breast Reduction Candidates

 Enlarged or disproportionate breasts cause several health and emotional problems.
 In addition to experiencing self-esteem issues, some people also experience extreme pain and discomfort due to the large size and weight of their breasts.
-If you are struggling mentally, physically, or emotionally due to the size and weight of your breasts, you may be a viable candidate for this operation.
+If you are struggling mentally, physically, or emotionally due to the size and weight of your breasts, you may be a goodcandidate for this operation.

-Some other candidates for breast reduction surgery include:
+Good candidates for breast reduction surgery include:

 Physically healthy people